-Florence man arrested for raping a minor
+Florence man arrested on charge of raping a minor

 - Florence Burglar Arrested

-- Florence Police arrest man for vandalizing billboard
+- Florence man charged with child abuse

 Scroll for more content...